British German Forum – uniting young leaders

 The British German Forum was established by Chancellor Kohl and Margaret Thatcher in 1985 and has been an annual event ever since.
-2016 marked 30 years since the first Forum took place.
 It provides a dynamic space in which participants can network and share ideas among their peers and gain insight and inspiration from experienced professionals.
 Through dialogue, it aims to facilitate both increased shared understanding and the building of strong relationships between influential young Britons and Germans.

 Securing the future in a changing world to 2020 and beyond

-Taking place in the run-up to the German Federal Election, in the midst of the Brexit negotiations, and against the backdrop of a changing international order, this year’s British German Forum (BGF) will explore the way forward for the UK and Germany to 2020.
+Taking place in the run-up to the German Federal Election, in the midst of the Brexit negotiations, and against the backdrop of a changing international order, this year’s British German Forum (BGF) explored the way forward for the UK and Germany to 2020.